Everything We Know About Jason Isbell and the 400 Unit’s New Album, ‘Reunions’

 The Album Cover

-The Reunion cover artwork features a man standing alone on the horizon, looking off into a vast, gray sky.
-Isbell and his band's name, as well as the album's title, are near the top of the image, the latter in a curly
+The Reunions cover artwork features a man standing alone on the horizon, looking off into a vast, gray sky.
+Isbell and his band's name, as well as the album's title, are near the top of the image, the latter in a curly, trippy font.

 "If your words add up to nothing," Isbell sings in a third verse, "then you're making a choice to sing a cover when you need a battle cry."

 Reunions will contain 10 songs.
-Further details about those tunes have yet to be announced, though fans who have seen Isbell live recently have been able to hear "Overseas," the record's fourth track.
+Fans who have seen Isbell live recently have been able to hear "Overseas," the record's fourth track, and Isbell has, in advance of the record's release, shared a handful of other new songs.

 “There are a lot of ghosts on this album.
 Sometimes the songs are about the ghosts of people who aren’t around anymore, but they’re also about who I used to be, the ghost of myself," Isbell says in a press release.
 "I found myself writing songs that I wanted to write 15 years ago, but in those days, I hadn’t written enough songs to know how to do it yet.
 Just now have I been able to pull it off to my own satisfaction.
 In that sense it’s a reunion with the me I was back then.”